 - Pick the shortest path to one of these neighbors and mark that node as solved.
-In case of a tie, Dijkstra’s algorithm will pick at random.
+In case of a tie, Dijkstra’s algorithm picks at random (Eeny, meeny, miny, moe, presumably).

 - Visit the nearest neighbors to the set of solved nodes and record the path lengths from the start node against these new neighbors.
 Don’t visit any neighboring nodes that have already been solved, as we already know the shortest paths to them.

 - Repeat steps three and four until the destination node has been marked solved.

 Dijkstra’s algorithm is often used to find real-world shortest paths, like for navigation and logistics.
 Let’s look at an example.

 After all their hard work, al-Khwarizmi and Euler are going to indulge themselves a bit with an item on both of their bucket lists: A good, old-fashioned road trip across Australia – from Sydney to Perth.
 But, being super-nerd mathematicians, they want to take the shortest route possible, and they’re going to use Dijkstra’s algorithm to find it.

 Sydney is the start node and is immediately solved with a value of 0 as our famous duo are already there.

 Moving in a breadth-first manner, they look at the next cities one hop away from Sydney: Brisbane, Canberra and Melbourne.